jarleven/CUDA-OpenCV/CUDA102-OpenCV420/README.md

 Python 3
 cuDNN v7.6.4 (September 27, 2019), for CUDA 10.0
 Tensorflow 2.0.0

+The system have one GTX 1060 GPU if you have another GPU you have to modify the script.
+TODO be more helpful on this part.
+Pass COMPUTE MODULE AS PARAMETER ?
 ```

 ### To use the automatic script do the following.